Doing Business in South Africa

 South Africa participates in the World Bank’s Doing Business Benchmark study which is part of 190 economies.
 It has also participated in the Sub National Doing Business (SNDB) which benchmarks the 9 Metros in South Africa.

-The Department of Trade, Industry and Competition (the dtic), in partnership with the North West Development Corporation (NWDC) will host
+The Department of Trade, Industry and Competition (the dtic), in collaboration with the Council for Scientific and Industrial Research (CSIR)

 Doing Business in South Africa